'Change is possible': Madison leaders launch PSA in effort to stem gun violence

 - Dear Diary through Charles Hamilton Houston Institute Inc.

-Before the COVID-19 pandemic, County Executive Joe Parisi said he would occasionally visit the Juvenile Detention Center inside the City-County Building and ask youth what their challenges and needs are.
+Before the COVID-19 pandemic, County Executive Joe Parisi said, he would occasionally visit the Juvenile Detention Center inside the City-County Building and ask youths what their challenges and needs are.

 “All of them talked about the need to have a caring adult they could turn to who wasn’t a parent, who they could confide in, who they could trust,” he said.
 “One young man said to me, ‘I just want someone I can call to tell me not to go do something stupid.’”